svc-bi-concepts/test-mkdocs/docs/index.md

 - Implement data observability for quality assurance.
 - Build dashboards and reports with structured insights.

+!!! warning "Browser "
+    This tutorial has been tested based on **Google Chrome** :fontawesome-brands-chrome:.
+It may be, that certain platforms do not work entirely flawless with other browsers.

 **Get Started Here: [Snowflake Setup](snowflake-setup.md)** 🚀